-Now for the difficult task for you.
-I want you, like the innkeeper, to take everything you ever thought you knew about John the Baptist, and put it in a pile somewhere over there.
+So, in that same vein, I have a really, really difficult task for you this morning.
+No, I mean, REALLY, REALLY difficult.
+I want you to take everything you ever thought you knew about John the Baptist, and stuff it away somewhere in the back of your mind.
 Why?
-Well, everything you ever thought you knew about John the Baptist probably came from Luke's gospel.
-Remember the story about Mary's cousin Elizabeth, and the baby that leaped in her womb?
+Well, because I think some of what you know about John the Baptist probably came from Luke's gospel.
+Do you remember the story about Mary's cousin Elizabeth, and the baby that leaped in her womb?
 That's Luke's version.
 Luke's version tells us that John and Jesus were cousins, and so we immediately assume they knew each other.